vindecodex/babel-webpack-guide/readme.md

 `babel src -d dist` - means that all js files inside src will be translated and the output will be put inside dist folder

-now we can run `npm run build`
+Now we can run `npm run build`

 We can now start setting up our webpack to bundle js or css if we have a lot of files so that it will become a single file.

 `npm install webpack webpack-cli --save-dev`

-create `webpack.config.js` file in root directory of the app.
+Create `webpack.config.js` file in root directory of the app.

 `touch webpack.config.js`